hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 `kubectl get pods`{{execute}}

-The Pod will run and after moments it will crash due to the failed liveness probe.  then a new Pods will start.
+The Pod will run and after moments it will crash due to the failed liveness probe.
+Soon after, a new Pod will start.
 Observe the current Pod log.

 `kubectl logs crasher`{{execute}}